Please click on the question to be directed to the answer

 A budget transfer is the movement of funded dollars, either on a temporary or permanent basis, from one organization to another.
 For example, unit “A” supports unit “B” on a joint initiative.
 Unit “A” requests that $500 be transferred into the direct expenditures line for one of unit “B”‘s organizations to offset any photocopying, etc. that might be involved related to this initiative.
 The Office of Budget and Planning notifies all affected Units of the transfer.
 Budget transfer requests should be submitted to the appropriate budget analyst no later than the 25th of the month in order to be processed for that given month.
 Budget transfers can occur only within the same source of funds.
 You cannot transfer funds between two different sources of funding.
 Please contact your budget analyst should you have any questions.

 Personnel reallocations are requests to move specific personnel charges for a given individual from one organization to another.
-The schedule for FY17 can be found here: http://budget.gmu.edu/payroll-schedules-and-reallocation-deadlines/.
+The personnel schedules may be found here: http://budget.gmu.edu/payroll-schedules-and-reallocation-deadlines/.
 The Office of Budget and Planning will notify the affected units when a reallocation has been completed.
 If any portion of the reallocation involves a sponsored programs fund, the reallocation should be submitted directly to the Office of Sponsored Programs.

 A: Capital outlay projects that require the University to sell bonds to finance a project are captured in the Non-General Fund budget.
 Capital projects that receive support from the General Assembly (such as new academic buildings, etc.) is usually captured as a General Fund budget item.

 A: The Governor for the Commonwealth of Virginia submits a budget recommendation for approval by the General Assembly based on our requests.
 If specific items that we requested are not included in the recommendation, we request amendments during the legislative session.
-The legislature makes the final decision as to what General Fund support will be designated for George Mason University.
+The legislature makes the final decision as to what General Fund support will be designated for George Mason University with the Governor officially signing the Budget Bills upon agreement.

 A: No. The Commonwealth expects universities with enrollment growth to cover the first two percent of growth within currently approved budget levels.
 If growth is above two percent, a request must be submitted, but will not guarantee new funding support.